 In an effort to increase homeland security, Kentucky has increased the number of Hazardous Material inspections being performed since the terror attacks in September 2001.
-CVE continues to encourage both its personnel as well as sub-grantee personnel to maintain a 33 % Level 3 inspection ratio and to increase hazardous material vehicle inspections and also require that electronic CDL checks be completed on each driver contacted and verification of operating authority of motor carriers.
+CVE continues to encourage its personnel to maintain a 33 % Level 3 inspection ratio, to increase hazardous material vehicle inspections and also requires that electronic CDL checks through the Commercial Drivers Licensing Information System (CDLIS) be completed on each driver contacted as well as the verification of operating authority of motor carriers.
+KSP's inspection software incorporates the capability to run CDLIS checks as well as several carrier authority queries.

-In addition to normal police enforcement activities, CVE performs Outreach and Public Education event such as:
+In addition to normal police enforcement activities, CVE completes Outreach and Public Education events such as: